WayneCrawford/ComPy/README.md

 compy.plot_inversion_serpentinization1(Inversion_container)
 ```

-**Function Overview:**
-The `compy.plot_inversion_serpentinization1` function visualizes the extent of serpentinization at various seismic stations.
+This function visualizes the extent of serpentinization at various seismic stations.
 This function helps in understanding the degree of serpentinization and its impact on shear velocity profiles in the oceanic crust.

+**Parameters**:

 - **Inversion_container**: A container that holds the inversion results for different stations.
 The format should include:
   - **Shear Velocity**: Shear velocity profiles obtained from the inversion.
   - **Misfit Function**: Misfit function values indicating the quality of the inversion fit.
   - **Station**: Identifier for the seismic station.
   - **mis_fit_trsh**: Threshold value for the misfit function.

 <p align="center">
   <img src="_Images/Serpentinization.png" width="500">
 </p>